 What are distracted driving awareness month tips for drivers?

 First and foremost, turn off your phone or device, buckle your seat belt and abide by the laws of the road by saying no to distracted driving.
-Here are a few tips to follow:
+Here are additional tips to follow:

-Put your phone on DO NOT DISTURB once you are in the car, so you aren’t tempted to look at your phone and those texting you will know that you are driving
+• Put your phone on DO NOT DISTURB once you are in the car, so you aren’t tempted to look at your phone and those texting you will be alerted that you are driving

 What are distracted driving awareness month tips if you are the passenger?

-As the passenger in the car, you have the right to let someone know if they are not driving safe; don’t hesitate to ask a driver to stop looking at their phone.
+As the passenger in the car, you have the right to let someone know if they are not driving safely; don’t hesitate to ask the driver to stop looking at their phone.
 An alternative to this is offering to make the call or send the text message for the driver.

 Accidents can happen within seconds of looking down.
 Instead of taking the risk, ask the driver if they need assistance with anything while driving.